benlumley/jQuery-PanZoom/README.md

 Pass in a jQuery dom node to bind the fit action to.
 This can be thought of as a reset button, it will center the image within the div and size it as large as possible within the div.

+### destroy

+Pass in a jQuery dom node to bind the destroy method to - this is documented below, but in short it de-initialises panZoom.

 ### out\_x1, out\_y1, out\_x2, out\_y2

 Pass in jQuery dom nodes for the form elements to read/write the position of the image from.
 The plugin will initialise using the values in these fields if valid.